TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 ## Project Description

-The project VLAOrga is part of a practical lecture held at the Technical University of Darmstadt that teaches agile software project by working on projects that aim at improving existing university systems or constructing new solutions.
+The project VLAOrga is part of a practical lecture held at the Technical University of Darmstadt that teaches agile software development by working on projects which aim at improving already existing university systems or constructing new solutions.

 ### Domain

-The "Vorlesungsassistenz Physik", which will from now on be abbreviated to VLA, of the physical department at TU Darmstadt is an essential part of ensuring that various physics based lectures can be held properly by ensuring that experiments are prepared before the lecture takes place.
+The "Vorlesungsassistenz Physik", which will from now on be abbreviated as VLA, of the department of physics at TU Darmstadt is an essential part of ensuring that various lectures containing demonstration experiments can be held properly.
+This is achieved by the VLA preparing those experiments before those lectures takes place.

-This very taks requires a lot of planning as a lectures do not have the time to prepare those experiments and one lecture might even contain multiple experiments.
+Those tasks require a lot of planning as lecturers do not have the time to prepare those experiments themselves.
+Furthermore one lecture might even contain multiple experiments.

-For this purpose the VLA already has established a manual system in which they arrange themselves in a way that enables lecturers to receive their wished for experiments after requesting that very experiment via
+For this purpose the VLA has already established a manual system in which they arrange themselves in a way that enables lecturers to receive their wished for experiments after requesting it via
 <https://linus.iap.physik.tu-darmstadt.de/>

-For the VLA some dependencies on certain HRZ services i.e. the Ticketing system, Mails, etc. have proven to be unconvenient at times and are, as of now, a bottleneck for a seemless working environment.
+For the VLA some dependencies on certain HRZ services i.e. the Ticketing system, Mails, etc. have proven to be inconvenient at times and are, as of now, a bottleneck for a seamless working environment.

 ### Current State